Self help guide for network problems

 O2 Wifi – Get online when you’re out and about, with 1000s of free O2 Wifi hotspots all over the country.

 Wifi Calling – No signal?
 No problem.
 Just use Wifi Calling to call as normal, at no extra charge.

 Escalating a network issue

-- reporting the issue through your smartphone using the My Network app
+- report the issue through the My Network app

 - Signal problems